Overview of TDD, BDD and ATDD techniques:

 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-- Sharing the test cases
+- Exchanging test cases

-- Providing continuous feedback to the stakeholders
+- Continually providing feedback to stakeholders

 - Automation